hasmhib/unit1-2024/Project/Project.md

 ```

 ## Option 2: Withdraw
 My client wants to sort transactions by category (food, transport, cosmetics, clothes, subscriptions and others) so I used while loop and brackets [] to allow users to sort transactions by using number that corresponds to the numbers on the list.
+Also, by using option 6, the user enables to set the limit amoount of cryptocurrency per month and

 ```.py
 ```